 Many books describe the externals of the Terror—the arrests and trials, enslavements and killings of the Gulag—but The whisperers is the first to explore in depth its influence on personal and family life.

-The oral history of family memory makes a counterweight to the official narrative.
+The oral history of family memory makes a counterweight to the official narrative (notes also Soviet lives at war).
 Figes interrogates the issues in interpreting such sources.
 His website, following on from his oral history project, is a treasury of related material.
 For significant caveats on the book, see here (with further links).

 As the regime sought to erase the distinction between public and private life, Figes describes both the effectiveness of the Soviet indoctrination of children and the internal conflict with messages they gleaned from their families.
 The system taught dissimulation, producing duplicity and lifelong fear.
 As a survival strategy, people learned to wear a mask, going into “internal emigration”, leading double lives; they had to adjust to the system merely in order to survive.
 They learned not to talk: “whisperers” were both those who whispered out of fear of being overheard, and those who informed.